joysoi/CoverNews/README.md

 Used:
 <br>
 • MVVM design pattern.<br>
-•	Retrofit for interacting with RestAPIs.<br>
+•	Retrofit for interacting with REST APIs.<br>
 •	Caching interceptor, connectivity interceptor and network interceptor for limiting number of network requests.<br>
 •	Coroutines for asynchronous programming and threading.<br>
 •	Tab layout, ViewPager and WebView.<br>